 2018 is over, and Amazon’s aggressive stance on product reviews only looks to be getting hotter.
 As product reviews are not only an essential form of social proof but also a large part of Amazon’s ranking algorithm, maximizing the product reviews on your listings has a big effect on your bottom line.

 Hence, the review conundrum will continue to be a big focus for sellers into 2019.
 Especially as it appears Amazon is now deleting or blocking reviews for some products.

 Read on to see everything there is to know about the state of product reviews right now, and how you can stay clear of the carnage.

 As with anything on Amazon, details can be scarce.
-With no official word from Amazon, you have to dip into the community for first-hand accounts of review blocks or removals.
+With no official word from Amazon, you have to dip into the community for first-hand accounts of Amazon deleting or blocking reviews for a product.
 From what has been gathered so far, there are three common cases:

 - Reviews for a product are blocked.
 Amazon customers are finding, when they attempt to leave a review on some products, a message informs them that the product is not eligible to receive reviews at this time.
 Often the sellers themselves are not informed, and the only way they find out is when a customer reaches out.
 In most cases, it’s unclear how long the product is unable to receive reviews, but the block is often lifted after a short period of time.

 - Reviews are being “throttled”, or limited.
 Like the previous case, many products are being limited to several reviews per day.
 Most often there will be two separate limits, one for verified reviews and one for non-verified reviews.
 The limits tend to be 3-5 reviews per day.